Sunday, February 27, 2005

 So if you're not a friend or relative, it may seem fairly boring or sickeningly sappy to you:

-And I was an experiment for them.
-They were fairly sure they wanted children, but it was a tough decision because Uncle Ronnie had quite a career going.
-Well, it turned out my presence cemented their resolve... and once they had decided, it was near-constant "doing the dirty."
-I remember some Saturdays they would lock themselves in the bedroom for hours on end, so I would walk to the park and play with friends.
-It was alright with me - I had fun, they had fun!
-I was almost 10 at the time, so I was hip to the "ins and outs" of life.
+My presence was an experiment for them.
+They were fairly sure they wanted children, but it was tough because uncle Ronnie had a burgeoning career and it wouldn’t be easy to balance it all.
+It turned out my visit cemented their resolve, and once they committed, they were dead-set on making it happen right away.
+They would lock themselves in the bedroom for hours on end, which was totally gross, so I would walk to the park and play with whoever was there.
+Fine with me, I had fun, they had fun.
+I was almost ten years old, and thanks to the big mouth of my grandmother’s step-son a full three years earlier, I was hip to the "ins and outs" of life.

-I woke up the morning of March 14, 1974 to the sound of my Aunt crying in the living room.
-I went in to see what was wrong, and through violent sobs she told me of the news report she had just seen on television.
+I woke up on the morning of March 14, 1974 to the sound of Laura crying in the living room.
+I went in to see what was wrong, and through violent sobs she told me about a news report she had just seen on television.

-And really glad the whole vegetarian thing didn't stick.
+I’m really glad the whole vegetarian thing didn't stick, though.

 Sumbitch...